f5devcentral/access-solutions/solution1/solution.rst

 Solution: VPN - AD Auth
 =======================

-This solution documents  all the necessary pieces required to setup a basic VPN using  Active Directory Authentication.
+This solution documents  all the necessary pieces required to setup a basic AD authenticated VPN.

 Keywords: vpn, ad, active, directory